Wilfred/difftastic/README.md

 ## Try it out

-You can try out parser here: [Tree Sitter SQL Playground](https://m-novikov.github.io/tree-sitter-sql/)
+You can try out the parser here: [Tree Sitter SQL Playground](https://m-novikov.github.io/tree-sitter-sql/)

 ## Development